black-desk/cgtproxy/README.md

 # cgtproxy

-cgtproxy is a transparent proxy rules manager written in go.
+cgtproxy is a transparent proxy **RULE** manager written in go.
-It will automatically update your nftable rules according to your configuration, to archive per-app transparent proxy settings.
+It will automatically update your nft ruleset according to your configuration, to archive per-app transparent proxy settings.

 ## How it works